ionos-cloud/docker-machine-driver/docs/usage/troubleshooting.md

 Here is a quick troubleshooting guide which may help you to resolve issues you may be facing.
 We all know that sometimes things do not go according to the plan.

-## Create Command - Unable to verify the Docker daemon
+## Unable to verify the Docker daemon is listening...

 When running the following command: